juanfernandes/juanfernandes-uk/src/notes/monthly-notes-may-2023.md

 date: 2023-06-05T00:00:00Z
 tags:
   - monthly-notes
-  - notes
 ---
-<p class="lead">May did not end on a happy note, unfortunately.
-I’m now technically homeless, and I no longer have my dog.</p>
+May did not end on a happy note, unfortunately.
+I’m now technically homeless, and I no longer have my dog.{.lead}

 ## Work
 - Got to do some freelance work for one of my existing clients.
 They needed me to do some updates to their WordPress website.
 I did not build this website - it looks great visually, but working with it and WP was a nightmare